-All rights and obligations of the parties to this Contract shall be subject to and governed by the Federal Award Terms Workforce Innovation and Opportunity Act (WIOA) Dislocated Worker Program-PY2022/FY2023, incorporated herein by reference and available at the following link: https://wpc.wa.gov/grants/WIOA.
+All rights and obligations of the parties to this Contract are subject to and governed by the Federal Award Terms Workforce Innovation and Opportunity Act (WIOA) Programs Adult/Dislocated Worker/Youth - PY2023/FY2024, incorporated herein by reference and available at the following link: https://wpc.wa.gov/grants/WIOA.
+Subrecipient's execution of this Contract establishes and confirms that Subrecipient has fully read, understands, and is able to comply with all terms, conditions, therein, and that no actions or omissions by the Subrecipient would constitute a breach of these terms for itself or for BFWDC.

-3. CONTRACT MANAGEMENT
+4. CONTRACT MANAGEMENT